benj-lazaro/100-days-of-code-python-pro-bootcamp/day-48-cookie-clicker/readme.md

 * A bot that interacts automatically with the web-based game Cookie Clicker using Selenium Webdriver

 ### What does it do?
-The Cookie Clicker bot app will:
+The Cookie Clicker bot app will automatically:
-*
+* Launch the Google Chrome browser and access the game
+* Click the cookie to earn resources to purchase upgrades
+* Purchase the highest affordable upgrade
+* Run for 5 minutes then close the browser

 ### How does it work?
 On the command-line (or terminal), type the following:<br>